 Any livestock species or combinations of species may be managed to achieve specific management goals, but the business models are quite different, and logistical considerations vary greatly.
 The selection of the type and species of grazer will depend on various factors such as type of vegetation, vegetation management objectives, parcel sizes, type of livestock in the vicinity, and available infrastructure.
 These factors need to be considered before executing contracts.

-b.
 Allowable Uses

-Description of parties allowed to enter or use the property, and a description of allowable uses by each party.
+Description of Parties allowed to enter or use the property, and a description of allowable uses by each Party.
 Include policies on other/associated aspects such as ATVs, horses, trucks, supplemental feeding, farming, and hunting.
 Off-road vehicles, such as ATVs and UTVs, are often essential tools stored on-site in a livestock operation for providing feed supplements like salt blocks and doing fence maintenance and are often allowed as ‘implements of husbandry’.

-c.
 Living Quarters Policies

 Policies should be defined for temporary living quarters for handlers, if any.

-7. Entry

-b.
+9. Permits and Approvals

+Any permits or approvals from municipal or regulatory agencies for activities covered under the Agreement must be identified.
+The Party responsible for acquiring the permits or approvals and the Party responsible for any associated fees must be identified as well.

+10. Grants or Credits

+Any grants or credits must be identified in this Agreement, could involve high costs, and should be paid either by the Landlord or the Grazing Operator by explicit negotiation.

+11. Access to Premises

+Access points should be identified in the text and reference maps (see also related Agreement Guidance Item 1.
+Property Description and MAP Guidance Item *2.1 General Description of Property).

+Allowable Parties

+Designate the Parties (i.e., agencies, organizations, individuals, groups) that will be allowed access to the property.

 Landlord’s Access

 Details should be provided as they relate to the Landlord’s access to the property.

+Public Access

+Details should be provided as they relate to the Public’s access to the property, if applicable.

+Access Gate Location(s)

+Identify access gate locations (see also related Agreement Guidance Item 1.
+Property Description and MAP Guidance Item 2.1 General Description of Property).

+12. Right to Enter

+Rights to enter the property and any associated limitations must be identified in this Agreement.

+13. Road Access and Fees

+Any road access issues and fees required must be identified and could be expensive.
+Payment of any fees may be made by the Landlord or Grazing Operator and must be explicitly negotiated.

+14. Repair and Maintenance